vizia/vizia-plug-book/src/getting_started.md

-# Chapter 1
+# Getting Started

 ## Creating a new project using the template

 First, we'll use [cookicutter](https://github.com/cookiecutter/cookiecutter) to create a new nih-plug project using the [nih-plug template](https://github.com/robbert-vdh/nih-plug-template).

-We can run the template generator using [pipx](https://pypa.github.io/pipx/) with the following in a directory of your choosing:
+We can run the template generator using [pipx](https://pypa.github.io/pipx/) with the following:

 ```
 pipx run cookiecutter gh:robbert-vdh/nih-plug-template